 Soho wasn’t always a shopping hot spot.
-In 1799, it was Lispenard’s Meadows—home to the infamous Manhattan Well Murder.
+In 1799, it was Lispenard’s Meadow—home to the infamous Manhattan Well Murder.
 Gulielma Elmore Sands left her boarding house to meet her lover, Levi Weeks, for a secret midnight rendezvous and was found dead 11 days later at the bottom of a well.
-It was suspected Weeks had killed her, but his legal team (including founding fathers Alexander Hamilton and Aaron Burr) got him acquitted.
+It was suspected that Weeks had killed her, but his legal team (including Alexander Hamilton and Aaron Burr) got him acquitted.
 The case was never solved, but a portion of the creepy well still exists in the lower level of the COS retail location at 129 Spring Street.

 Go ice-skating in the park this winter and you might see the spirits of Janet and Rosetta Van Der Voort, two reclusive sisters who played there together as children.
-Their parents were so overprotective, the sisters barely left their Upper West Side apartment (except to do triple axels, apparently), and they both died there as spinsters.
+Their parents were so overprotective that the sisters barely left their Upper West Side apartment (except to do triple axels, apparently), and they both died there as spinsters.
 For years, New Yorkers have reportedly spotted two women skating in Victorian clothing in the middle of the night.

-After John Lennon was shot in front of the building on Central Park West, Yoko Ono says she frequently saw his ghost sitting at his white piano.
+After John Lennon was shot in front of the building on Central Park West, Yoko Ono said she frequently saw his ghost sitting at his white piano.
 Also, have you seen Rosemary’s Baby, one of the creepiest horror movies in history?
 It was obviously filmed there for a reason.

-Originally the luxury digs of millionaire financier and Credit Clearing House manager John Campbell, the space in Grand Central Terminal became a jail before being renovated into a cushy lounge where you can sip cocktails.
+Originally the luxurious digs of millionaire financier and Credit Clearing House manager John Campbell, the space in Grand Central Terminal became a jail before being renovated into a cushy lounge where you can sip cocktails.
 The staff has reported a lot of freaky happenings but call the ghosts “fashionable and friendly.”
 Phew.